 We believe in the philosophy of people helping people.
 When students complete their courses, we invite them to encourage other students in their journey towards achieving life goals.
-Students who wish to contribute in this way, will be mentored in their efforts to help others.
+Students who wish to contribute in this way and align with our philosophy, will be mentored in their efforts to help others.

-Our graduate program supports this process by offering students who have completed 20 hours of course work an opportunity to engage in a program to become facilitators themselves.
-Students will learn essential tools and strategies to build facilitation skills, manage group process, as well as work with a peer support worker to design and eventually teach a workshop or session they feel would bring meaning and purpose to other students studying at the college.
+Our graduate program supports this process by offering students who have completed 20 hours of course work an opportunity to engage in a program to become co-facilitators.
+Students will learn essential tools and strategies to build facilitation skills, manage group process, as well as work with a group of peers to design and eventually co-facilitate a course or session the group feels would bring meaning and purpose to other students studying at the college.